Context-Aware Indoor Point Cloud Object Generation through User Instructions: Experiments

 \subsection{Experimental Setup}

-\paragraph{Dataset.} We train and evaluate our method on the \nrddsa and \srddsa datasets generated in \cref{sec:dataset_transformation}.
+\paragraph{Dataset.} We train and evaluate our method on the \nrddsa and \srddsa datasets generated in Sec.~\ref{sec:dataset_transformation}.
 For experiments trained on \nrddsa, only query data with explicit reference to the type of the target object is used, while all data is included in the \srddsa settings.
 The datasets are divided into 80\% for training and 20\% for evaluation.
 The target object is separated from the other context objects in the scene and is set as the ground truth during training.
 In the training stage, we apply a 4-direction random rotation on the scenes.
 In the evaluation phase, the target object serves as a reference for assessing the generation quality.

 \paragraph{Implementation Details.} The dimension $D$ of latent representation throughout the model pipeline is set to 768.
 For the point cloud encoder backbone, we adopt the \pointnext-L model based on its state-of-the-art performance \cite{qian2022pointnext}.
-We adopt the pre-trained BERT\textsubscript{BASE} \cite{kenton2019bert} with the first three layers as the query text encoder.
-The context encoder is a four-layer Transformer Decoder for multi-modal feature fusion.
-The number of quantified bins is set to $B=32$.
+We adopt the pre-trained BERT\textsubscript{BASE} \cite{kenton2019bert} with the first 3 layers as the query text encoder.
+The context encoder is a 4-layer Transformer Decoder for multi-modal feature fusion.
+The number of quantized bins is set to $B=32$.

 We implement our model in PyTorch and deploy point-cloud-based backbone models using the OpenPoints library \cite{qian2022pointnext}.
-Farthest Point Sampling (FPS) algorithm based on QuickFPS \cite{han2023quickfps} is also used for efficient point sampling, with a setting of $P=1024$ as the point cloud size.
-For the training phase, our model is trained with a batch size of 8 for a total of 800,000 steps on both \nrddsa and \srddsa datasets using { $\sim$}120 RTX3090 GPU hours.
-We also train our model on only \nrddsa for quick verification, with a total of 160,000 steps.
+Farthest Point Sampling (FPS) algorithm based on QuickFPS \cite{han2023quickfps} is also used for efficient point sampling, with a setting of $P=1024$ or $P=2048$ as the point cloud size.
+For the training phase, our model is trained with a batch size of 16 for a total of 800,000 steps on both \nrddsa and \srddsa datasets using { $\sim$}480 RTX4090 GPU hours.
+We also train our model on only \nrddsa for quick verification, with a total of 320,000 steps.
 For optimization, we use AdamW with hyper-parameters $\beta=(0.95,0.999),\epsilon=10^{-6}$ and weight decay of $10^{-3}$.
 The base learning rate for multi-modal fusion part and Point-E is $2\times10^{-4}$ and $4\times 10^{-5}$ respectively, where the learning rate for BERT\textsubscript{BASE} and context encoder is set to $\frac{1}{10}$ of the base.
 Additionally, we employ a linear learning rate schedule from $2\times 10^{-4}$ to $10^{-5}$.